Hosted by: School for International Training

 Spring: late February to June

 A minimum 3.0 GPA; good academic standing; 4 semesters of college-level Spanish or its equivalent (SPAN 202).
-Previous college-level coursework in public health, development studies, community or social sciences, or other related fields.
+Previous college-level coursework in public and/or global health, development studies, anthropology, community and/or social sciences, or other related fields.

 Students carefully examine intercultural health and alternative healthcare practices in the context of Chile as well as southern Peru.
 Students consider different conceptions of wellness and healing, including beliefs and health practices of the Aymara and Mapuche indigenous groups.
 The program gives students the opportunity to experience Chile's health system firsthand with guided, insightful visits to public and private health centers.
 Learning is conducted through thematic lectures, field study, and educational excursions, which challenge students to consider topics such as: